MichalOpoka/ecfr/cfr/title-39-Postal-Service/chapter-I-United-States-Postal-Service/subchapter-G-Postage-Programs/part-501-Authorization-Manufacture-Distribute-Postage-Evidencing-Systems/section-501.7.md

 (2) Exceptions to the formatting of the required message are determined on a case-by-case basis.
 Any deviation from standardized meter message requirements must be approved in writing by the Postal Service.

-(c) The provider must ensure that, with the exception of Customized Postage products, any matter printed by a postage evidencing system, whether within the boundaries of the indicia or outside the clear zone as defined in DMM 604.4.0 and the Performance Criteria for Information-Based Indicia and Security Architecture for Open IBI Postage Evidencing Systems or Performance Criteria for Information-Based Indicia and Security Architecture for Closed IBI Postage Metering Systems, is:
+(c) The provider must ensure that any matter printed by a Postage Evidencing System, whether within the boundaries of the indicia or outside the clear zone as defined in DMM 604.4.0 and the Intelligent Mail Indicia Performance Criteria (IMI-PC), is:

 (1) Consistent with the Postal Service's intent to maintain neutrality on religious, social, political, legal, moral, or other public issues;